 Recovery and wellness go hand in hand.
 Easterseals MORC values wellness and integrated health care.
-Family Services offers people the opportunity to receive integrated behavioral health and primary health care services through care coordination with your primary health care physician.
-Integrating physical health interventions with psychiatric care is considered a best practice for the treatment of children diagnosed with a mental illness.
+We offer people the opportunity to receive integrated behavioral health and primary health care services on-site at our Southfield campus.
+Integrating physical health interventions with psychiatric care is considered a best practice for the treatment of persons diagnosed with a mental illness.
+Choosing to receive your medical care at this facility will enhance the coordination of care between your primary health care provider and behavioral health services.

-Wherever you choose to receive your child's medical services from it is vital to coordinate care with your medical doctor.
-Your Easterseals MORC treatment team coordinates care to keep everyone working toward your goals for recovery and resolves obstacles to wellness.
+Whether you choose to receive your medical services from our on-site clinic or from a private physician in your community, coordinating care with your medical doctor is a vital function of your Easterseals MORC treatment team.
+Your treatment team keeps everyone working toward your goals for recovery and resolves obstacles to wellness.

-To talk to your child's primary health care physician, you will be asked to sign an 'Authorization to Release/Obtain Information' that will enable us to exchange important information about your child's treatment.
-If your child does not already have a primary health care physician, your primary assigned staff will help you find one in your community.
+To talk to your primary health care physician, you will be asked to sign an 'Authorization to Release/ Obtain Information' that will enable us to exchange important information about your treatment.
+If you do not already have a primary health care physician, your primary assigned staff will help you find one in your community.

-Your Child's Information [ESM Patient Portal (CEHR or Community Electronic Health Record)]
+Your Information [ESM Patient Portal (CEHR or Community Electronic Health Record)]

 Accurate information is important to your recovery.
-Easterseals MORC keeps your child's health information in one place to make it easy for you to have the best information and to share changes that affect their wellness.
-Your child's health information is located on our Community Electronic Health Record (CEHR).
-You can access your child's CEHR through our website: https://secure.mycehr.com/cgi-bin/WebObjects/PHR.
-Using this website, you can see your child's health information, ask questions, and see information about your child's/family's appointments.
+Easterseals MORC keeps your health information in one place to make it easy for you to have the best information and to share changes that affect your wellness.
+Your health information is located on our Community Electronic Health Record (CEHR).
+You can access your CEHR through our website: https://secure.mycehr.com/cgi-bin/WebObjects/PHR.
+Using this website, you can see your personal health information, ask questions, and see information about your appointments.
 This system is private, secure, and confidential.
-For help with setting up an account that will provide access to your child's information, talk to your primary assigned staff.
+For help with setting up an account that will provide access to your information, talk to your primary assigned staff.
 Your assigned staff can also help you learn how to use this resource.